 Intestinal hyper-permeability, known as ‘Leaky Gut Syndrome’, is the development of small gaps in the intestinal wall that allows partly digested food particles, bacteria and/or toxins to enter the blood stream.
 This in turn causes an immune response where the immune system releases antibodies, causing an inflammation.
 These antibodies circulate in the bloodstream.
 Every time this food is eaten and enters the bloodstream partly digested, the body will respond to it.
 A recurrent inflammation can therefore occur anywhere in the body, causing joint pain, headaches, asthma and skin reactions.
 This type of immune reaction can take from one to three days to surface, making it difficult to pinpoint the culprit.5.

-From my experience ‘Leaky Gut Syndrome’ and food intolerances are often overlooked as the cause of many health issues due to the slow immune reactions.
-This however does not make them any less detrimental to your health.
+From my experience food intolerances are often overlooked as the cause of many health issues.
+Untreated these can have damaging effects on your physical and mental health.
 Seek advice and start your journey toward healthier living.